Call for Papers

 Call for papers: Central Asia Language and Education Conference (CALE)

-Abstract submissions are invited to the inaugural Central Asia Language and Education Conference (CALE) to be hosted by KIMEP University in Almaty, Kazakhstan, via Zoom on May 13-14, 2021.
+Abstract submissions are invited to the second Central Asia Language and Education Conference (CALE) to be hosted by KIMEP University in Almaty, Kazakhstan on May 18-19, 2023.
 This conference welcomes researchers working on language education, sociolinguistics, linguistics, second language acquisition, TESOL, and related disciplines.
 Although the conference overall has a special interest in how issues of language and language education play out in Central Asia, papers do not need to be related to Central Asia, and researchers do not need to be based in the region.

 Individual paper presentations should report on original research by one or more authors.
 Individual papers will be allocated 20 minutes for presentation plus 5 minutes for discussion.